|Location :||Bangkok, THAILAND|

 Required Skills and Experience

-- Experience working in Africa will be an asset;
+- Experience working with the UN is an asset;